bethdfuller/ScheduleApplication/README.md

 Schedule Application

-Purpose: The application is a GUI-based appointment schedule program created with Java with a database.
+Purpose: The application is a GUI-based appointment schedule program created with Java with a database connection.
   Highlights: Database functionality, Customers, Appointments, Reporting functionality, Date/Time (UTC in database, local for users)

 Author: Beth Fuller